amilkov3/prelude-presentation/PITCHME.md

 ```

 So you see how we can very neatly compose an expression tree, an in memory representation of our program
-that can be executed when we so choose, making it easier to reason about what we're writing and increasing
+that can be executed when we so choose, via `unsafePerformIO()` or async via `unsafePerformAsync(cb)` making it easier to reason about what we're writing and increasing
 testability

 ---